michaelchadwick/bogdle/README.md

 ## Animation

-Animation is provided by [Animate.css](https://animate.style), a very cool drop-in CSS file that allows you to add simple animations to things easily.
+Animation is provided by [Animate.css](https://animate.style), a very cool drop-in CSS file that allows you to easily add animations to elements.

 ## Audio